SDSilicus/ccda-xslt-vulnerabilities/README.md

 We'll have to think outside of the box...

-Well, there are various ways to execute JavaScript within a Web page -- and they include `onmouseover` attributes`.
+Well, there are various ways to execute JavaScript within a Web page -- and they include `onmouseover` attributes.
 Looking through attribute handling, we see a highly permissive "copy all" strategy applied to the attributes on a table:

 ```